All Entities are Not Created Equal: Examining the Long Tail for Ultra-Fine Entity Typing: Experimental Design

 \section{Experimental Design}

 Our study is composed of three experiments.
 First, we evaluate a proxy to establish the relative frequency of entities in pre-training data using Search Engine API indexing.
-Then, we examine if parametric representations match these frequencies by correlating the likelihood of a PLM suggesting a target entity to how the term is indexed on the Web.
-Lastly, we select seven models to perform ultra-fine entity typing; three based on PLM objectives, and three that leverage some additional knowledge.
+Then, we examine whether parametric representations match these frequencies by correlating the likelihood of a PLM suggesting a target entity to how the term is indexed on the Web.
+Lastly, we select seven models to perform ultra-fine entity typing; three based on PLM objectives, three that leverage some additional knowledge, and one simple baseline.
 We measure typing performance across entity groups of varying frequency across the Internet data.

-\textbf{Establishing the Long Tail.} The long tail of an entity distribution is characterized by a large number of entities that are rare to encounter in the real world.
-Assuming that the Internet is a fairly balanced representation of a real-world distribution, we use Internet search hits as a proxy for frequency.
-We quantify the occurrence ``in the wild'' of each entity in our dataset by conducting strict searches using the Google Custom Search API.
+\paragraph{Establishing the Long Tail (RQ1, RQ2)} The long tail of an entity distribution is characterized by a large number of entities that are rare to encounter in the real world.
+Assuming that the Internet is a fairly balanced representation of a real-world distribution, we use the Internet search hits as a proxy for frequency.
+We quantify the occurrence ``in the wild'' of each entity in our dataset by performing strict searches using the Google Search API.

-As most datasets used to pre-train modern PLMs come from a subset of the Internet, we hypothesize that such "long tail" entities would be underrepresented in the parameter space of these models.
+As most datasets used to pre-train modern PLMs come from a subset of the Internet, we hypothesize that such ``long-tail'' entities would be underrepresented in the parameter space of these models.
 To test this hypothesis, we query models and assess whether an entity is underrepresented based on its ability to be predicted or reconstructed accurately.
 We then measure the correlation between Internet frequencies and model-estimated probabilities.